How to apply for an IMPRS-gBGC PhD position

 - Promising applicants will be interviewed via phone or video conference

-- If you need a visa to travel to Germany, please be prepared to apply for one once you receive our invitation to participate in the recruitment event.
+- If you need a visa to travel to Germany, please be prepared to apply for one once you receive our invitation to participate in the selection event.
 Make sure you have a valid passport.
 On this website you find the German embassy or consulate is closest to your place of residence.

-4) Attend the recruitment symposium
+4) Attend the selection symposium

 During the event,